sumowll/BD4H-Bootcamp/docs/project.md

 Students should submit source code, presentation slides, and final paper pdf to Canvas.

-## EasyChair
+## Canvas

-Students will use [EachChair](https://easychair.org/conferences/?conf=bdhsp2018) for submission of project proposal, draft (and final paper).
+Students will use Canvas for submission of project proposal, draft (and final paper).

 <!--
 ## Peer Review (optional)